yupidevs/yupi/docs/source/examples/example4.rst

 material in a quasi 2D enviroment.
 Code and multimedia resources are available `here <https://github.com/yupidevs/yupi_examples/>`_.

+The work carried out in [1] studied penetration of an intruder inside a granular material, focusing in the influence of a wall for the trajectory of the intruder.
+The authors tested different configurations and observed specific phenomenons during the penetration process (i.e. repulsion and rotation), enabling the quantification of those phenomenons and its dependence with the initial distance of the intruder from the wall.

+In this example, we provide a script that extracts the trajectory of the intruder from one of the videos used to produce the results of the original paper.
+Moreover, we include details to generate a plot that looks like the one presented in the paper.

 The example is structured as follows:
  #.
 Setup dependencies
  #.
 Tracking tracking objects